kdeldycke/kevin-deldycke-blog/content/posts/kubuntu-10-10-sony-vaio-vpcs12c5e.md

   3. Reboot

 Now about the laptop itself: construction quality is below my previous [MacBook](http://amzn.com/B002QQ8H8I/?tag=kevideld-20) (cheap plastic instead of aluminum) and battery autonomy is not impressive.
 A bios update seems to address the latter.
 Haven't done it yet as it requires to re-install Windows (*sigh*).
-But overall that's a good lightweight machine to get things done, especially with its 8 Gb of RAM, 4 cores and a SSD ! :)
+But overall that's a good lightweight machine to get things done, especially with its 8 Gb of RAM, 4 cores and a SSD! :)